-Dystonia is a movement disorder that causes muscles to contract uncontrollably.
-Dystonia affects about 1% of the population and is more common in women than men.
-Dystonia can affect different body parts, and often the symptoms of dystonia progress through stages.
+Dystonia is a movement disorder characterized by excessive pulling of muscles, leading to twisting movements or abnormal postures.
+It affects about 1% of the population and is more common in women than men.

 Overview and Symptoms

 Dystonia can affect different parts of the body and often progresses through stages.
 Early symptoms include:

 - Turning or dragging of the leg and foot

 - Involuntary turning and pulling of the neck